knightsUCF/CarRacing/Log.md

+# Completing Main Tasks - Getting Closer to a Vertical Slice

+Completing the main tasks below will get us close to a vertical slice MVP.

+Then we will continue the other tasks.

 # Next Main Task - Long Road

 So our next main task is to create a long road.
 Let's not worry too much about aesthetics at this point and just get the road down.